acousticrobot/web-16/_pages/toki-pona/lesson-04-direct-objects.md

 {% include image_and_caption.html image="/images/t47_tokipona/kamasona/direct_objects/mimoemoete.jpg" caption="mi moku e moku e telo." %}

 {% include image_and_caption.html image="/images/t47_tokipona/kamasona/direct_objects/miluemaesu.jpg" caption="mi lukin e ma e suno." %}

-### topics of conversation with e

-I really like the [section of jan Lentan's lessons](https://rnd.neocities.org/tokipona/4.html) that introduces this convention so I want to include an example here.
-He describes using _toki e_ as a way presenting what is being talked about as a direct object.

-{% include image_and_caption.html image="/images/t47_tokipona/kamasona/direct_objects/onalitokesi.jpg" caption="ona li toki e sitelen." %}

-Here the _e_ separates toki and sitelen to clarify that 'they talk _about_ writing/drawing'.
-If sitelen was a modifier, _ona li toki sitelen_, it could also mean 'they use written communication'.

 ### columns and rows